 - We tried to start every school day in God’s Word by setting aside time for devotions, bible study, and prayer.
 When they were little, this was a group activity.
 When they were older, this was a private quiet time for each of us.

 - I often played instrumental hymns and worship music on low during school hours to remind us of the Lord’s presence in our home and nourish our bottomless souls.
-“I Need Thee Every Hour” couldn’t be truer than during a long day of homeschool.
+“I Need Thee Every Hour” couldn’t be truer than during a long day of homeschool and when to help us in relying on the Lord.

 - Last, I occasionally created a one-day spiritual retreat, where I could get away by myself to recapture my calling and vision for home education.
-Big picture planning and prayer was a must for me.
+Big picture planning and prayer were a must for me.
 I hope you get that opportunity.
+It is a must for relying on the Lord in your homeschooling.

 Top Ten Tips for Homeschooling Series